Skip to main content

 Goryeo prides itself in providing a premium dining experience.
 Now that unlimited Korean Barbecue joints have proliferated across the country, Goryeo offers something high brow and top quality.
 The question is, did they deliver on that promise?
 My simple answer is, YES.
 The restaurant itself is the epitome of class and opulence.
 The high ceilings and luxe interiors immediately reassure you that you’re in for something special.

-For me, regardless of how nice the place looks, the food should speak for itself.
+However, regardless of how nice the place looks, the food should speak for itself.
 Let’s start with the most basic aspect of a Korean meal–BANCHAN.
 The selection of appetizers here is definitely much better than most of the famous unli-samgyupsal places.
 They served my favorite odeng (Korean rice cakes), rolled omelette, some kind of meat loaf, kimchi, seaweed soup and a salad.
-Most of the famous unlimited places only offer kimchi and some form or another of pa mu chim (green onion salad) and pickles.
+Most of the famous unlimited places only offer kimchi and pa mu chim (green onion salad) and pickles.

 Goryeo Korean Dining